Kairos Award Winners

 2004 Jenny Edbauer: "Stupid Undergrounds: I Found It on the Street"

-These three awards, presented annually at C&W since 2001, carry a $500 award and are generously sponsored by Bedford/St. Martins.
+These three awards have been presented annually at C&W since 2001.
 (In some years, only two awards were presented.)

 2014: Harley Ferris (Research), Jennifer Stewart (Teaching), Jamie Henthorn (Service)